Islamic views on concubinage: Rights

 Concubines in Islamic law had a limited set of rights.
 According to Brown, this set of rights was comparable to the rights children had in Islamic law.

 The concubine was owed basic obligations and was to be treated humanely.
 She had the right to basic maintenance, including food and shelter.
-She had the right to physical integrity and protection from physical abuse.
+She had the right to physical integrity and protection from what was defined as physical abuse.
 She had the right to religious observances.
 She had a limited right to own property.

 Slave mothers had the right not to be separated from their children.
 This rule applied until the child turned six.
 The Hanbali school held that separating other levels of family members (e.g. uncles and aunts) was also prohibited, whereas the Hanafis deemed this strongly discouraged.

 The rights for a concubine who gave birth to a child were significantly higher (see section on umm al-walad).